 MWC has done some research and has found that some activated carbon type filters can help remove or lower chlorine and TTHM levels.
 For more information on filters please refer to US EPA Filter Facts at http://water.epa.gov/aboutow/ogwdw/upload/2005_11_17_faq_fs_healthseries_filtration.pdf.

 A question and answer document on health effects, precautions, and water treatment options for TTHMs has been provided by MassDEP and is available on the MWC website.
 You can also contact the US EPA Safe Drinking Water Hot Line at #1-800-426-4791.

 Date distributed: July 14, 2011

-- Question and Answer Guide to TTHM’s Exceedence of Milford Water Company Public Water System - July 2011
+- Question and Answer Guide to TTHM’s Exceedence of Milford Water Department Public Water System - July 2011

 - Sample Locations for Total Trihalomethanes (TTHMs)

 The first quarter 2011 results have come down significantly as compared to the fourth quarter 2010 results for the THM and HAA testing.
 The data has been sent to MassDEP and is currently under review.